-Having graduated from the London School of Economics and Political Science; qualified as a journalist; and established myself as a dance writer, furthering my knowledge of dance by studying with a world-renowned dance education institution seemed like a natural next step.
+Furthering my knowledge of dance and teaching by studying with a world-renowned dance education institution seemed like a natural next step.

 Every time I dance, I turn into a better version of myself.
 Essentially, dance excites me – and that is true whether I am participating in dance, watching dance or writing about dance.
-Perhaps unsurprisingly, the possibility of sharing my enthusiasm for dance through teaching has always intrigued me.

-Attaining a place as a student on the Royal Academy of Dance’s BA (Hons) Dance Education programme in 2014 marked the start of a learning experience that has equipped me with the skills and understanding to fully appreciate the complexities of dance, art and education.
-The syllabus covers dance in relation to the disciplines of Anatomy, Cultural Studies, Health, History, Music, Pedagogy, Philosophy, Psychology, Sociology and more.
+Attaining a place as a student on the Royal Academy of Dance’s BA (Hons) Dance Education programme in 2014 marked the start of an enriching experience that has equipped me with the skills and understanding to fully appreciate the complexities of dance, art and education.
+The syllabus covers dance in relation to the disciplines of anatomy, cultural studies, health, history, music, pedagogy, philosophy, psychology, sociology and more.
 This truly rounded education in dance has enhanced my previously established skill set, ensuring my teaching practice is informed and impassioned.

 Being invited to feature as a Dance Education advocate for the Royal Academy of Dance’s 2017 social media campaign ‘Meet the Student’ was a fitting way to acknowledge the learning journey I have been on.

 Finding ways to continue my development in dance as a practitioner, writer and teacher is important to me.
-Working hard is part of my personality – a part that has undoubtedly been nurtured by my involvement in dance!
-I can’t wait to see where dance (and my work ethic) will take me next…
+Working hard is part of my personality; a part that has undoubtedly been nurtured by my involvement in dance!